Whitetail Ridge Ski Area

 - Snow Tubing - Grab a tube and head down one of the 5 runs!
 The 800' long slope, it's sure to be a thrill!
-The tubing area has it's own tow rope, so the ride up is just as fun!
+The tubing area has a BRAND NEW Magic Carpet, so the ride up is just as fun!
 Must be 38" tall or a parent must sign a waiver.

 - Cross Country Skiing - Ski over 5 miles of scenic country on our groomed trails.
 The abundant wildlife often make appearances on the beautiful trails!

 - Snow Conditions

 Snow Base Condition Open Runs Tubing Lanes N/A N/A N/A N/A

 - 2019 Events

 DATE EVENTJan 5Snowshoe 5KJan 19Winter ExtravaganzaJan 26Cardboard Classic Sled RaceFeb 16Moonlit Snow Shoe TourMar 23Season Finale